prometheus/docs/snippets/saved_replies.md

 Even if existing integrations can not be tested in an automated fashion, we will not remove them for reasons of compability.
 This also means that any additions we take on, or any changes to existing integrations we make or accept, will mean maintaining and testing these until at least the next major version, realistically even beyond that.

-You are free to question this answer on our [developer mailing list](https://groups.google.com/forum/#!forum/prometheus-developers), but it's unlikely that you will get a different answer.
+Feel free to question this answer on our [developer mailing list](https://groups.google.com/forum/#!forum/prometheus-developers), but be aware it's unlikely that you will get a different answer.

 # Issue or PR